 Launch date: April 27, 2009

-While not the first version released by Google, it is widely regarded as the first significant version to demonstrate the platform’s true strength.
-Google began the trend of naming its versions after delicious desserts with this one.
+While not the first version released by Google, it is widely regarded as the first significant version demonstrating the platform’s true strength.
+With this one, Google began naming its versions after delicious desserts.

-Third-party keyboards and direct upload to YouTube are among the many novel features associated with the Cupcake edition.
+Third-party keyboards and direct upload to YouTube are among the many novel features of the Cupcake edition.
 Unlike other cell phones, which have a physical keyboard, this version has an onscreen keyboard, and it was a big step forward in the tech world.